bedo-gomaa/bedo-gomaa/README.md

 ### Hi there 🙋🏻‍♀️
-My name is abdalla a self-taught data analyst from egypt  I have bachelor's degree in engineering - major in communications and electronics engineering and strong background in programming
+My name is abdalla a self-taught data science from egypt  I have bachelor's degree in engineering - major in communications and electronics engineering and strong background in programming